lleo/.emacs.d/README.md

 For example:
-  	This line shows up under my  emacs config as two gray-background spaces and the tab is replace by "»  " or "&raquo;&nbsp'&nbsp;" characters.
+  	This line shows up under my  emacs config as two gray-background spaces and the tab is replace by "»  " or "&raquo;&nbsp;&nbsp;" characters.
 If you are a python person you will love this.
 If you are just a pedantic twit about whitespace (like me) you'll like it as well.
 If you don't care what whitespace is in your white space it'll be annoying.
 You can control the behaviour in the